RunOpenCode/backup/README.markdown

 - **Rotator** checks previous backups within backup storage and removes old backups if some rotation constraint is violated (per example, max size of backup storage).
 - **Destination** is abstraction of backup storage where backups residue.
 - **Workflow** is abstraction of backup process which is executed trough sequence of backup activities.
+This library provides default workflow, which can be replaced with your own if default one does not suits your needs.
 - **Profile** is collection of all above stated, it defines what have to backed up, how backup has to be processed, what name to use, where to store new backups and how to rotate old backups.
 - **Manager** is collection of profiles, he provides profiles with Logger and EventDispatcher and executes them.